rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 # Subscription paths and selection filters {#pathsAndFilters}

 A key part of a subscription is to select which data nodes should be monitored, and so a subscription must specify both the selection filters and the datastore against which these selection filters will be applied.
-This information is used to choose, and subsequently push, *update* notifications from the publisher's datastore(s) to the subscription's receiver(s).
+This information is used to choose, and subsequently push, *update* notifications from the publisher's datastore(s) to the subscription's receiver.

 Filters can either be defined inline within a configured subscription ({{SubscriptionYangTree}}), a dynamic subscription's *establish-subscription* RPC ({{EstablishSubscriptionYangTree}}), or as part of the *datastore-telemetry/filters* container ({{FilterContainerYangTree}}) which can then be referenced from a configured or dynamic subscription.